Zerumi/AMWE-Server/README.md

 ## How to run?

 Download the binaries of [client](https://github.com/plmlkff/HttpClientWpf/releases/tag/v1.3.200222) and administrator (see Releases).
-Unfortunately, without rebuilding client project there is impossible to switch server address, so, here is demo network credentials:
+Unfortunately, without rebuilding client project it is impossible to switch server address, so, here is demo network credentials:
 - Server address: http://amwe-server.glitch.me/
 - Server password: Contact Telegram @zerumi